packages

 # issues <chr>

-An issue arises because existing regional lists like the Victorian threatened species list (dr655
+An issue arises because existing regional lists like the Victorian threatened species list (dr655) still contain the name Eucalyptus x studleyensis because it is still considered a threatened species at state level.

 search_all(lists, "Victoria : Conservation Status") |>